 From connection through collaboration, Tableau is the most powerful, secure, and flexible end-to-end analytics platform for your data.
 Elevate people with the power of data.
 Designed for the individual, but scaled for the enterprise, Tableau is the only business intelligence platform that turns your data into insights that drive action."

 Ways Tableau Solves Data Visualization & Analytics Challenges

-Below is the list of ways Tableau solves most of the Data Visualization challenges that are hard to solve for legacy tools:
+Conducting data visualization with Tableau can be a game changer for organizations to solve their data visualization challenges.
+Below is the list of ways Tableau solves most of the data visualization challenges that are hard to solve for legacy tools:

 1. Wide-range of options